-So I've seen a few posts lately asking about mutual funds,gigs, and alternatives to the sell-side out of college, and hopefully my experience taking the route to hedge fund rather than banking can help people get a better idea of what the expectations will be like.
+So I've seen a few posts lately asking about mutual funds, Asset Management gigs, and alternatives to the sell-side out of college, and hopefully my experience taking the asset management route to hedge fund rather than banking can help people get a better idea of what the expectations will be like.

-I'll be clear early on though, I worked at the type of asset management firm that's tough to classify.
+I'll be clear early on, I worked at the type of asset management firm that's tough to classify.
 I like to consider this class of AM firm as a "top asset manager" or a "boutique asset management firm" or something along those lines.
 In a thread about Third Avenue (one such asset manager), West Coast Rainmaker does an excellent job breaking down these types of firms and the major ones in one of his comments.
-Link to that is right here: //www.wallstreetoasis.com/forums/third-avenue-manage...
+Link to that is right here.

 My background as it relates to AM, briefly: I spent 2006-2008 working for a top asset manager in an investment analyst role working strictly with concentrated long-term equity investments.
-I got this job through On Campus Recruiting, fortunately enough, and think the reason I was able to get their attention was that I had been investing for a very long time and managing money for friends and family for a while, mostly in the same style as they did.
-Despite their notoriety in the investment community I had no clue who they were when I interviewed there, and for some reason I also think that helped during the interview process.
+I got this job through On-Campus Recruiting and think the reason I was able to get their attention was that I had been investing for a very long time and managing money for friends and family for a while, mostly in the same style as they did.
+Despite their notoriety in the investment community, I had no clue who they were when I interviewed there, and for some reason, I also think that helped during the interview process.

-- Recruiting practices make it hard to get a job right out of school: Some top AMs will hire through OCR and other direct-from-undergrad means, but most have ad-hoc recruiting practices that make it hard for someone coming right out of school to get an easy opportunity at a job.
-Sending out your resume can sometimes be all it takes if you catch them at a lucky time when they're open to hiring, but often they are only looking at certain target schools for their hiring when they need it, or will take experienced hires from elsewhere.
+- Recruiting practices make it hard to get a job right out of school: Some top AMs will hire through OCR and other direct-from-undergrad means, but most have ad-hoc recruiting practices.
+Sending out your resume can sometimes be all it takes if you catch them at a lucky time when they're open to hiring, but often they are only looking at certain target schools for their hiring when they need it or will take experienced hires from elsewhere.
 The key trait these firms look for is a previous appetite for investing (particularly in whatever their style may be) and a virtual certainty that investing is what you plan on making your long-term career.